idelsink/yad2ogg/README.md

 # yad2ogg

-**[yad2ogg](https://github.com/idelsink/yad2ogg)** converts all the specified audio files into ogg-vorbis format from a given directory to another directory.
+**[yad2ogg](https://github.com/idelsink/yad2ogg)** converts all the specified audio files into ogg-vorbis format.
+This tool will process, copy and synchronize where needed from the input directory to output directory.
 Based on the idea of [dir2ogg](http://jak-linux.org/projects/dir2ogg/).
-The idea behind this tools is to convert a complete directory and all of it's subfolders to the open source ogg-vorbis format.

 The name **yad2ogg** stands for: *Yet Another Directory to `ogg`*.